revsys/django-test-plus/README.md

 Django-test-plus provides a majority of the status codes assertions for you.
 The status assertions can be found in their own [mixin](https://github.com/revsys/django-test-plus/blob/master/test_plus/status_codes.py) and should be searchable if you're using an IDE like pycharm.
-It should be noted that in previous versions, Django-test-plus had assertion methods in the pattern of `response_###()`, which are still available but have since been deprecated.
+It should be noted that in previous versions, django-test-plus had assertion methods in the pattern of `response_###()`, which are still available but have since been deprecated.

-Each of the assertion methods take an optional Django test client `response` and a string `msg` argument that, if specified, is used as the error message when a failure occurs.
+Each of the assertion methods takes an optional Django test client `response` and a string `msg` argument that, if specified, is used as the error message when a failure occurs.
 The methods, `assert_http_301_moved_permanently` and `assert_http_302_found` also take an optional `url` argument that if passed, will check to make sure the `response.url` matches.